CC-MNNIT/2021-22-Classes/Android/2021_05_09_AndroidClass-1/README.md

 ## Homework:

+-   Read about `R.java` file.
+-   Study about Metaprogramming.
+Identify where we have used this.
 -   Try to explore more UI components like TextView, Checkboxes, Spinner, etc.
 -   Read about the following:
     -   [Permissions in Android](https://developer.android.com/guide/topics/permissions/overview)